mjj29/apama-jemalloc-plugin/README.md

 ## Getting memory status lines

 The file `JEMallocStatus.mon` will provide periodic status lines with additional memory statistics from both JEMalloc and the platform allocator.
-To use it you will need to have injected `JEMalloc.mon` from this directory and `ManagementPluginImpl.mon` and `ManagementPlugin.mon` from your Apama installation.
+To use it you will need to have injected `JEMalloc.mon` from this directory and `ManagementImpl.mon` and `Management.mon` from your Apama installation.
 You can do this with an initialization list, for example:

 	correlator:
 		initialization:
 			list:
-				- ${APAMA_HOME}/monitors/ManagementPluginImpl.mon
+				- ${APAMA_HOME}/monitors/ManagementImpl.mon
-				- ${APAMA_HOME}/monitors/ManagementPlugin.mon
+				- ${APAMA_HOME}/monitors/Management.mon
 				- ${PARENT_DIR}/JEMalloc.mon
 				- ${PARENT_DIR}/JEMallocStatus.mon